clevyr/game-stress-tests/README.md

 To Run:
 ```
-# Init the browser accounts (run this once)
-npm run browser-init

 # Run the Browser stress tests
 npm run browser # Runs for one user in non-headless mode
 npm run browser -- --headless # Runs for one user in headless mode